Konjkov/QMC-snakemake-workflow/README.md

 Configure the workflow according to your needs via editing the file `ORCA/Snakefile` or `QCHEM/Snakefile` depending on what program you will use.

-The basic information necessary for calculations is contained in global variables:
+The basic information necessary for calculations is contained in `config.yaml` file:

+* STD_ERR: desireable accuracy of DMC energy

+* VMC_NCONFIG is a number of VMC config in VMC otimization step

 * MOLECULES is a list of molecular geometry file names in xyz-format (without extension) located in the `chem_database` directory for which the calculation will be performed.